haldarbinoy257-prog/README/README.md

 # 💫 About Me:
-Hello everyone!
-I’m Binoy Halder, a passionate learner with a deep interest in Artificial Intelligence and Machine Learning.
-After completing my diploma in Computer Science from Uluberia Government Polytechnic, I decided to expand my horizons by joining Galgotias University for my B.Tech.
-I believe hard work and consistency are the keys to success, and I’m always eager to take on new challenges that help me grow both personally and professionally.
+My name is Binoy Haldar.
+I am from Malda, West Bengal.
+I am currently pursuing my B.Tech in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning at Galgotias University.
+I have also completed a Diploma in Computer Science, which helped me build a strong foundation in programming and core concepts.
+I have hands-on knowledge of Java, C, SQL, HTML, CSS, and JavaScript, and I am actively improving my Data Structures and Algorithms skills.
+I enjoy solving problems, learning new technologies, and working on real-world projects.

 ## 🌐 Socials: